dentity007/Agentforce-Dynamic-Action/docs/schema-intent.md

 `SchemaIntentPipeline` exposes a turnkey entry point that bundles the three core steps:

 1. **Schema Snapshot** – Uses `SchemaSnapshotService` to gather object/field metadata (limited by options).
-2. **Recommendation Ranking** – Calls `BlueprintRecommendationService` to score blueprints returned by the LLM/heuristic layer.
+2. **Recommendation Ranking** – Calls `BlueprintRecommendationService` to blend curated entries (`BlueprintLibraryService`) with LLM/heuristic output and score the combined list.
 3. **Implementation Generation** – Reuses `DynamicActionPlanner` and `CodeGenService` to produce a runnable plan and code artifacts.

 ## Usage